slirq/facial_recognition_unit_kochart/README.md

 created a facial recognition unit using opencv and facial_recognition package

-run the python script facial_recog_unit.py without an editor.

-select between real time recognition using webcam (press Q to exit the webcam).
+run the python script facial_recog_unit.py without an editor. this script predefines user faces from the imageFolder so if a new face is to be added the image of the individual should be uploaded in the folder. select between real time recognition using webcam (press Q to exit the webcam).

 or predefined facial recognition of your own image by placing the image in the image folder directory as the python script.